-KEY POLICY DEVELOPMENTS IN EDUCATION, TRAINING AND EMPLOYMENT - MOROCCO 2022
+KEY POLICY DEVELOPMENTS IN EDUCATION, TRAINING AND EMPLOYMENT - MOROCCO 2023

-This paper was prepared by Romain Boitard, ETF, in December 2022
+This paper was prepared by Kristien Van den Eynde, ETF.

 The contents are the sole responsibility of the ETF and do not necessarily reflect the views of the EU institutions.